Last updated on January 31st, 2019

-The U.S. Environmental Protection Agency reports that 90 percent of the world’s water is contaminated in some way.
-There are a variety of microscopic organisms that can contaminate water supplies and cause potentially serious, even fatal, illnesses among wilderness travelers.
+90 percent of the world’s water is contaminated in some way according to the U.S. Environmental Protection Agency.
+There are a variety of microscopic organisms that can contaminate water supplies.
+They can cause potentially serious, even fatal, illnesses among wilderness travelers.

-Dipping your head into a cold mountain stream and taking a long refreshing drink is an experience that has basically vanished from the wilderness and other areas of America.
+Dipping your head into a cold mountain stream and taking a long refreshing drink.
+It’s an experience that has basically vanished from the wilderness and other areas.

 How many minutes does it take to boil water until it’s safe to drink?

-Ever heard of traveler’s diarrhea?
-Ever been afflicted while on a hiking or camping trip as a result of drinking water that you thought was perfectly safe?
-One word… “Giardia”.
+Ever been afflicted while on a vacation or hiking or camping?
+It most likely was caused by contaminated drinking water that you thought was perfectly safe… “Giardia”.

 Time To Boil Drinking Water